 When you receive your Iris MX camera, there are a few settings that need to be confirmed on your computer.
-The first is that your license supports the Iris MX, second is that “Jumbo Packets” are enabled, the second is that the connection can pass through the firewall.
+The first is that your license supports the Iris MX, second is that “Jumbo Packets” are enabled, and third is that the connection can pass through the firewall.
 Please follow the steps below to confirm, and change as necessary, these settings.

 Refresh Your License:

 If you have already connected your camera to the computer with the ethernet cable and adapter, you may receive the error message shown below.

 Click OK to close the window and continue following these instructions.

 Once connected to the internet, open Motion Explorer and click the blue in the top right corner.
 The “RDI Information” window will pop-up, click the icon to the left of “Manage License.”

 You will now have three actions available to you, please click “Refresh my license,” then click “Next”.